NemoX12/nemox-kanban-board/README.md

   `REACT_APP_BACKEND_REMOTE_LINK` — URL of your deployed backend

 - **Backend:**
-  See `.env.example` above for all required variables.
+  See `.env` above for all required variables.

 ---